Shagshag/prestashop-documentation/CarrierCore.md

-* This constant is defined in classes\Carrier.php line 35
+* This constant is defined in [classes/Carrier.php line 35](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Carrier.php#35)

 ### ALL_CARRIERS